agombolay/ribose-map/Set-Up-Instructions/Required-Software.md

   * Compared to BedGraph files, bigWig files are a faster way to display data in the UCSC Genome Browser

 * [**R**] (https://www.r-project.org/):
- * R software is used to create figures summarizing results of analysis
+ * R software is used to create the figures summarizing the results of the analysis

 ------